 3. Up-to-date

-- When were the data entered?
+- When was the data entered?

 - At what time was the transfer of data from external systems?